How much tax will you pay on your new car?

 Tax, including road tax and company-car tax, is an important part of any motoring budget

-Vehicle Excise Duty (VED, also known as road tax) is especially important because failing to pay it means your car isn't legally allowed on public roads and you'll be liable for fines.
+Vehicle Excise Duty (VED, also known as road tax) is especially important, because if you don’t pay it, your car isn't legally allowed on public roads and you'll be liable for fines.
 You could even have your car confiscated if the police pull you over.
-You can quickly perform a vehicle tax check online.
+If in doubt, you can quickly perform a vehicle tax check online.
 For the majority of private motorists, road tax is a relatively manageable cost and it's easy to make road tax online payments.
+You can even choose to stagger the payments for your annual amount, or pay it in one lump sum.

-Another form of tax can, however, become a much more significant sum if you accept a company car from your employer because the government heavily taxes this perk under a scheme called Benefit-in-Kind (BiK).
+However, if you take the decision to accept a company car from your employer, you’ll face another form of tax that could amount to a much more significant sum.
+That’s because company cars are a perk that the government taxes heavily through a scheme called Benefit-in-Kind (BiK), though the amount you pay varies in relation to the car’s CO2 emissions, and whether you buy a diesel or not.
 In this article, we explore and explain the various forms of tax you need to consider when buying a new car.

 New car VAT